-Kirkus Reviews is looking for an intern who is interested in the publishing industry, cultural journalism, and criticism for a paid internship starting January 2019.
+Kirkus Reviews is looking for an intern who is interested in the publishing industry, cultural journalism, and criticism for a paid internship starting July 2019.
 The intern will work with Kirkus’ editors, as well as the rest of the Kirkus staff.
-Duties include, but aren’t limited to, receiving and cataloging submissions for review that arrive at the Kirkus office in both the fiction and indie departments, assisting the editorial staff in fact-checking and maintaining editorial calendars for the Kirkus site and its bimonthly print issues, and contributing to Kirkus’ social media channels.
+Duties include, but aren’t limited to, assisting the editorial staff in fact-checking and maintaining editorial calendars for the Kirkus site and its bimonthly print issues, receiving and cataloging submissions for review that arrive at the Kirkus office in both the fiction and indie departments, and contributing to Kirkus’ social media channels.
 The intern will have clerical duties but will also be given the opportunity to write for the publication.
-The intern would be expected to be at the Kirkus office in New York, 15-25 hours per week.
+The intern would be expected to be at the Kirkus office in New York, 8-10 hours per week.
 Class credit can also be given, if desired.
-Applicants can submit a resume, cover letter, and writing samples to Chelsea Ennen and Katerina Pappas, Kirkus editorial assistants.
+Applicants can submit a resume, cover letter, and writing samples to Chelsea Ennen and Katerina Pappas.

 About Kirkus Reviews